 Through the years we’ve celebrated Independence Day in many different ways in many different places.
-Here’s a retrospective of our favorite July 4 fests from the Trans-Americas Journey archives including Airstreaming at a music festival, Nathan’s Famous Hot Dog Eating contest, and fireworks over Mount Rushmore (before they were banned).
+Here’s a retrospective of our favorite July 4 fests from the Trans-Americas Journey archives including Airstreaming at a music festival, Nathan’s Famous Hot Dog Eating Contest, and fireworks over Mount Rushmore.

 July 4 fireworks over Mount Rushmore

 The first 4th of July of the Journey was in 2006 and we spent it gawking at fireworks over Mount Rushmore in the Black Hills of South Dakota.
-Fireworks are now banned at Mount Rushmore because of fire concerns, so check out our full Mount Rushmore photo essay to see the spectacle for yourself.
+Sadly, at the time of writing, fireworks were banned at Mount Rushmore because of fire concerns.
+Check out our full post about Mount Rushmore.

 Hot dog mayhem in Manhattan